natinium/-simple-FE-project-template---1/README.md

 ## To start developing

-To start developing start the live server from vscode.
+To start developing start the live server from vscode. something

 ```
 mkdir project-name